belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_BASH-open_terminal_with_CLI.md

 # Open Terminal with CLI

-This guid will show you how to open terminal with CLI when you are scripting in desktop environment.
+This guide will show you how to open terminal with CLI when you are scripting in desktop environment.

 ## Problem